top of page

 Without clear boundaries and structure, schools can unintentionally become entangled in parental disputes.

 The role of the school is not to resolve conflict.
+The role of the school is to provide stability.

 The School’s Core Role: Stabilizer, Not Mediator

 Schools are educational institutions, not legal decision-makers, therapists for the parental relationship, or custody evaluators.
+In high-conflict divorce situations, the most protective stance a school can take is one of:

 • Neutrality